semanticparsing/links/w2v_papers.md

   - Notes
     - The distribution of Chinese characters deviate markedly from Zipf’s law, whereas Chinese words(segmented) distributed according the Zipf's law.
     - Language model and word segmentation tasks
-    - Feed the glyph as an input to FNN, use the raw pixels(gray-scale image) of a glyph(Google’s free Noto font).
+    - Feed the glyph as an input to FNN, use the raw pixels(gray-scale image) of a glyph(Google Noto font).
     - CNN, Linear, ID
     - Conclusion: **Not that usefull**
 * [Learning Character-level Compositionality with Visual Features](https://arxiv.org/pdf/1704.04859.pdf)